Nice to meet you Rhys! When was the last time you were in Bristol?

 I mean, it’s literally the Olympics of Comedy, so the whole year feels like it gears up towards it.
 It’s stressful but it gets better the more you do!
 I’ll be using my material for my upcoming show to really make sure it works before I take it on tour in autumn.
 For the first time in my life I have too much material, so I can change up the show a bit which is great, as it can feel repetitive when you’re doing shows every single day.
 You get this weird muscle memory and sometimes I catch myself at the same part of the stage during the same part of the show, like some sort of weird dance routine.

 Wow!
 Maybe you should try doing the whole show facing backwards just to mix things up…

 I mean it would probably test how funny the material is if I’m not even looking at the audience…

 Rhys James is performing at Edinburgh Festival Fringe 2nd - 26th August and his new show, Snitch, begins touring in October.

+Chest width shows the total circumference of the garment from armpit to armpit.
 Length is measured from shoulder seam to hem.

 Please note, all sizes are approximate and some garments may vary from the measurements listed.